orimintz21/strategic_ml/README.md

 ---

 Thank you for using the Strategic Machine Learning Library!
-We hope it aids in your research and applications involving strategic behavior in machine learning models.
+We hope it aids in your research and applications.

-If you have any questions or need support, feel free to open an issue on the repository or contact the maintainers.